ihhub/penguinV/PenguinV/Library/cuda/API_description.md

 	);
 	```
 	**Description:**
-	&nbsp;&nbsp;&nbsp;&nbsp;Converts color image into gray-scale image with same width and height by setting gray-scale intensity as an average value among red, green and blue channels of color image.
+	&nbsp;&nbsp;&nbsp;&nbsp;Converts RGB (color) image into gray-scale image with same width and height by setting gray-scale intensity as an average value among red, green and blue channels of color image.

 	**Parameters:**
 	&nbsp;&nbsp;&nbsp;&nbsp;in - a color image